Do you remember your Creative Self?

 The cool tone of playing the game + the heat of the bold inner critic.

-Creative Self can no longer shine light out into the world.
+All of these things prevent Creative Self from shining light out into the world.

 Creating has consistently been my way of parting the curtains + standing in the light.